sonhawari/Py_Works/README.md

-# Data-Cleaning-Practical-Examples
+# Online Courses which i follow

-Data Cleaning In Python and Julia with Practical Examples
+Notes from courses of Python, Data science, Machine Learning, SQL and Computer Science